scanback/docs/articles-posts/ai-cites-mentions.md

 ---
 # Should AI Be Cited?
 No. Should AI Be Mentioned?
 Yes.

-When writing or analyzing in collaboration with AI, I recommend these simple practices.
+When writing in collaboration with AI, I recommend these simple practices.

 1. Never cite AI or refer to it as a source.
 Everything AI does is a derivative of other sources, so AI cannot be a source.
 You may ask it what the underlying source is, and then cite this.